M.A. Vet M.B. (Cantab.) Dip. Law (City)

 - Application for committal to prison for contempt.

 - Acting in landlord and tenant claims (both residential and commercial).

 Siân has a growing practice in defending professionals before professional disciplinary bodies.
-Siân is a current member of the Disciplinary Panel for the Council of the Inns of Court which is concerned with barristers’ conduct and service issues.
+Siân is a former member of the Disciplinary Panel for the Council of the Inns of Court which is concerned with barristers’ conduct and service issues.